 \section{Acknowledgments}

-We gratefully thank Devang Agarwal, Michael Coons, Alia Hamieh, Elchin Hasanalizade, Farid Jokar, and \LaTeX\ Stack Exchange user ``moewe'' for their contributions to this manuscript.
+We gratefully thank Devang Agarwal, Alexandre Bailleul, Michael Coons, Alia Hamieh, Elchin Hasanalizade, Daniel R.~Johnston, Farid Jokar, Florent Jouve, Shin-ya Koyama, \LaTeX\ Stack Exchange user ``moewe'', Michael J.~Mossinghoff, Nathan Ng, and Alan Xiang for their contributions to this manuscript.
+We also thank the anonymous referees for their thorough readings and detailed suggestions for corrections and improvements.
 Many authors' research was supported by the Natural Science and Engineering Research Council of Canada.